Counseling Degrees & Licenses in Connecticut

 Central Connecticut State University

 Central Connecticut State University is a public university founded in 1849.
 CCSU is Connecticut’s oldest publicly funded university.
-The school’s Counselor Education & Family Therapy Department offers three academic programs for counselor education: a master of science in counselor education with a specialization in clinical professional counseling, an MS in counselor education with a specialization in school counseling, and an MS in counselor education with a specialization in student development in higher education.
+The school’s Counselor Education & Family Therapy Department offers an MS in counselor education with three specializations: clinical professional counseling, school counseling, and student development in higher education.
 The school also offers an MS in marriage and family therapy.

 Within the clinical professional counseling program, students can choose from clinical mental health counseling, clinical rehabilitation counseling, addiction recovery, or gerontology counseling.
 All tracks prepare graduates for Certified Rehabilitation Counselor certification, licensing as a Professional Counselor, or licensing as an Alcohol and Drug Counselor.